databricks/databricks-sdk-py/docs/workspace/sql/statement_execution.rst

-    are approximate, occur server-side, and cannot account for things such as caller delays and network latency from caller to service. - The system will auto-close a statement after one hour if the client stops polling and thus you must poll at least once an hour. - The results are only available for one hour after success; polling does not extend this.
+    are approximate, occur server-side, and cannot account for things such as caller delays and network latency from caller to service. - The system will auto-close a statement after one hour if the client stops polling and thus you must poll at least once an hour. - The results are only available for one hour after success; polling does not extend this. - The SQL Execution API must be used for the entire lifecycle of the statement.
+For example, you cannot use the Jobs API to execute the command, and then the SQL Execution API to cancel it.

     [Apache Arrow Columnar]: https://arrow.apache.org/overview/
     [Databricks SQL Statement Execution API tutorial]: https://docs.databricks.com/sql/api/sql-execution-tutorial.html